ss12932/code-refactor-hw/Develop/README-CHANGE.md

 * The first `<section>` of the `<main>` element with class `search-engine-optimization` was missing id attribute, causing link in nav bar to not work. fixed by inserting `id="search-engine-optimization"` into first `<section>` opening tag.

-* I have inserted alt attributes for every single image in each of the sections of the `<main>` and `<aside>` element.
+* I have inserted `alt` attributes for every single image in each of the sections of the `<main>` and `<aside>` element.
 This includes accompanying concise descriptions to describe the image.
 This will help improve accessibility especially those who are visually impaired and rely on a screen reader.

+## Part 2: CSS Changes ##

+* The CSS for the `<nav>` in the `<header>` element containing the navigation links with selectors such as `.header div` and `.header div ul` and `.header div ul li` stopped working because of changing HTML structure in Part 1 by replacing `<div>` with `<nav>`.
+I changed the div in the selectors to nav instead.

+* Changed selector `.header h1 .seo` to `.header h1 .seo-title` to reflect name change of class attribute from `.seo` to `.seo-title` as previous CSS stopped working.

+* Removed the CSS for `p {
+  font-size: 16px;
+}` as default font size for p is already 16 pixels.
+No need to specify in stylesheet, just extra dead code.

+* Changed selector of `.hero` to `.hero-image` of hero banner to reflect change in naming selector to being more specific.

+* Used grouping selector to group together the CSS selectors used for the `<aside>` bar like `.benefit-lead`, `.benefit-brand`, `.benefit-cost` as they all share the same styling. clear codebase of extra clutter. likewise for `.benefit-lead h3`, `.benefit-brand h3`, `.benefit-cost h3` and `.benefit-lead img`, `.benefit-brand img`, `.benefit-cost img` I grouped together these selectors that share the same similar styling.

+* Used grouping selector to group together the selectors used for `<main>` sections for `.search-engine-optimization`, `.online-reputation-management`, `.social-media-marketing` also `.search-engine-optimization img`, `.online-reputation-management img`, `.social-media-marketing img` and `.search-engine-optimization h2`, `.online-reputation-management h2`, `.social-media-marketing h2` since the 3 groups of selectors share the same CSS styling, in order to remove further unnecesary code.

+* Changed Selector in footer `.footer h2` to `.footer h4` to reflect change of Heading element so they fall in sequential order.